Share with care on our shared use paths

 - If another path user stops or waits for you to pass, thank them as this encourages everybody to share the space better.

-- If you have children with you, help them to move over when cyclists or horses are passing.
+- If you have children with you, help them to give space safely when cyclists or horses are passing.

 - Listen out for cyclists' bells and keep left to allow them to pass.